DavidHe1127/Mr.He_HandBook/Cloud,Tooling/ecs.md

 ### Run a task in cluster

 - Tasks are short-lived/1 off tasks that exit when done.
+That means ecs will not replace a task when it dies.
 - 2 ways of running a task
   - RunTask: randomly distribute tasks on your cluster.
 But minimizes specific instances from getting overloaded
   - StartTask: lets you pick where you want to run a task on cluster